-I am an experienced piano teacher running a successful studio in Surrey to students covering a wide range of ages and abilities.
+I am an experienced piano teacher running a successful studio in Surrey.
+I also teach pedagogy at Guildhall School of Music and Drama and University of Chichester.
 It always struck me as odd that:

 – The resources available on developing ones teaching and crafting inspiring lessons are so rich and diverse;